carlos8f/modeler/README.md

   // this code is called with the full object just before it's deleted in the store
   destroy: function (apple, cb) {
     // trigger event or something...
     process.nextTick(cb);
+  },
+  // this code is called with the full object right after it's deleted in the store
+  afterDestroy: function (apple, cb) {
+    // maybe cleanup related models...
+    process.nextTick(cb);
   }
 });